Manage multiple machines with Azure Update Manager

 Applies to: ✔️ Windows VMs ✔️ Linux VMs ✔️ On-premises environment ✔️ Azure Arc-enabled servers.

-This article describes the various features that update management center (Preview) offers to manage the system updates on your machines.
-Using the update management center (preview), you can:
+This article describes the various features that Azure Update Manager offers to manage the system updates on your machines.
+By using the Update Manager, you can:

 - Quickly assess the status of available operating system updates.